 Whether a lease of business premises says so or not, a landlord is under an implied obligation to given its tenant ‘quiet enjoyment’ of the demised premises.
 Essentially this means that the landlord must ensure there is no interference with the tenant’s possession and enjoyment of the property.
-Usually, quite enjoyment is expressly set out in the lease.
+Usually, quiet enjoyment is expressly set out in the lease.

 Covenanted repair work